 - 1. ILLNESS: If a student becomes ill at school, he or she will be sent to the School Office, and the guardian will be called.
 The guardian should pick up the child within an hour of the call.
 Should the guardian find this difficult, arrangements should be made, prior to the need, for a relative, friend, or neighbor to be able to pick up the child.
-Any student with a communicable disease or a temperature of 100 degrees or higher must not be brought to school until they are healed, or the fever has been absent for 24 hours or more.
-Students will need to have a note signed by a doctor confirming the student can safely return to school.
+Any student with a communicable disease or a temperature of 100 degrees or higher must not be brought to school until they are healed, or the fever has been absent for 24 hours or more without the use of medication.
+Students may need to have a note signed by a doctor confirming the student can safely return to school.
 Any exceptions granted under this policy are done on a case-by-case basis and any exception given to an individual is limited to and only applies to that individual. - 2.
-ASTHMA PUMPS: If a student has asthma, guardians should provide an asthma pump labeled with the child's first and last name as well as a current prescription label to the child's teacher on the first day of school and retrieve it back on the last day of school as well as provide new pumps if medication expires or is changed.
-The teacher will notify the student of where the pump is in the classroom. - 3.
+ASTHMA PUMPS: If a student has asthma, guardians should provide an asthma pump labeled with the child's first and last name as well as a current prescription label to the office on the first day of school and retrieve it back on the last day of school as well as provide new pumps if medication expires or is changed.
+The office will notify the student of where the pump is and make it accessible to the student. - 3.
 ALLERGIES: If a student has any allergies, the guardians must notify the child's teacher and the administration by filling out an allergy form by the first day of school.
 Educators are not allowed to administer allergy medication through injection or other means.
 Arrangements need to be the responsibility of the family for dosage and administration.
 For allergy related emergencies please refer to the acute emergency procedure. - 4.
 MEDICATIONS: Ideally, all medication should be given at home.
 The School recognizes that some students may have special needs that require medicine to be administered during school hours.
-If this should occur, the guardian should contact the school office.
-All medications must be in the original container and be the responsibility of the student and family.
+If this should occur, the guardian should contact the school office to submit the necessary signed documents for administration during school hours.
+All medications must be in the original container and be kept in the school office.